-This service releases an MCS Connection that was established previously by invocation of MCS-CONNECT-PROVIDER.
-It is a local matter how a specific MCS Connection end point is identified within the Control-MCSAP of an MCS provider.
-If user requested, an indication is delivered through the Control-MCSAP of the MCS provider at the other end of the MCS Connection.
-If provider initiated, an indication is delivered at both ends.
+This primitive releases an MCS connection that was established previously by invocation of MCS-CONNECT-PROVIDER.
+It is a local matter how a specific MCS connection end point is identified within the Control-MCSAP of an MCS provider.
+If user-requested, an indication is delivered through the Control-MCSAP of the MCS provider at the other end of the MCS connection.
+If provider-initiated, an indication is delivered at both ends.

-At the release of an MCS Connection, the domain that contained it is split into two.
-MCS users attached to the top MCS provider portion will receive MCS-DETACH-USER indications for those in the opposite portion.
+At the release of an MCS connection, the domain that contained it is split into two.
+MCS users attached to the Top MCS Provider portion will receive MCS-DETACH-USER indications for those in the opposite portion.
 If a more severe response is called for, it is the duty of MCS users at the affected Control-MCSAPs to decide.
 They may inform and direct other MCS users via MCS data transfer or by local means.
 It is for future study whether the users in the disconnecting bottom portion establish their own domain or not.